[email protected]

 • Take small steps toward change.
 It is best to have initiated dialogue long before a major change like moving to an institution is necessary.
 Small incremental steps allow the parent – and the child – to adjust.

 • Respect the child’s own limitations and needs.
-Adult children should be honest with their parents about their time, energy and financial limitations.
+Adult children should be honest with their parents about their own time, energy and financial limitations.

 3. After the first conversation